Posted by Brent Wilson on 7/4/2016 to Pruning Tips

 Tree Forming A Tea Olive

 Tea Olive are very easy to tree form.
 It's best to wait until your shrub is about 4 feet tall to begin the tree forming process.
 At that time, select a trunk(s) you want to keep.
-Then remove unwanted trunks, making sure that removing them will not harm the look and shape of the canopy.
+Then remove unwanted trunks (main branches that emerge from the base of the shrub), making sure that removing them will not harm the look and shape of the canopy.
+When removing a trunk make your cut as close to the ground or to the base of the plant as possible, without cutting into the wood of an intersecting trunk.

-Start your tree-forming at the base of the plant by removing the lateral branches growing from trunk(s).
+After removing any trunks, start your tree-forming at the base of the plant by removing the lateral branches growing from the remaining trunk(s).
 Continue removing branches until you've reached the desired height and are satisfied with the appearance.
-Before making your cuts, make sure that the removal of a branch will not spoil the shape of the canopy.
+Before making your cuts, make sure the removal of a specific branch will not spoil the shape of the canopy.
 Also, between each cut take a few steps back to take a look at your plant.

 Related Articles by Our Experts